Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

 ### How to set up User Authentication from Scratch with Rails 6

 User Authentication is fundamental in the security of web resources.
-While setting up user authentication in a `ruby` program, [devise gem](https://rubygems.org/gems/devise) is a popular tool.
+While setting up user authentication in a `rails` program, [devise gem](https://rubygems.org/gems/devise) is a popular tool.
 However, at times it can be too big and complicated to customize especially when building a non-complicated application.

 ### Goal